 The branch was named for the Schlessman Family, who donated a million dollars for the project, which was combined with bond issue money and funds from the Ross Trust.

 Named after Bernard Valdez and John Perry.
-Valdez was manager of Denver's Department of Social Services from 1963 to 1979, and President of the Denver School Board during the same years, Perry's grandchildren donated the land where his grocery store was built in 1910.
-The Branch re-opened in May, 2012, after renovation.
+Valdez was manager of Denver's Department of Social Services from 1963 to 1979, and President of the Denver School Board during the same years, and Perry's grandchildren donated the land where his grocery store had been built in 1910.
+The Branch was opened in 1996, part of the 1990 bond issue.
+It was later renovated and re-opened in May, 2012.

 The Virginia Village Branch, occupying storefronts for the first part of its existence, moved into its new building at Florida and Dahlia Streets in 1994.
 The branch began as a bookmobile stop in 1973, moving into a storefront at Florida and Holly about 1986.